CyberMango/openbox_configs/README.md

 let me know.

 Feel free to copy, use and extend it according to the rules of the random license I'll pick.

+This code is released under the GNU General Public License v3.0